-The driver also generates late ZS updates to preload a depth or stencil attachment at the start of a render pass, which is needed if the render pass does not start from a cleared depth value.
-These fragments show as a late ZS kill, as no shader execution is needed once the depth or stencil value has been set.
+The driver uses a late ZS update and kill sequence to preload a depth or stencil attachment at the start of a render pass, which is needed if the render pass does not start from a cleared value.
+Always start from a cleared value whenever possible.

-max(min((\$MaliFragmentZSQuadsLateZSKilledQuads / \$MaliFragmentQuadsRasterizedFineQuads) 100, 100), 0)
+''' max(min(($MaliFragmentZSQuadsLateZSKilledQuads / $MaliFragmentQuadsRasterizedFineQuads) 100, 100), 0) '''